fredrrom/connections/README.md

 That file contains 5 clauses, which are found by means of Definition 3 in [Otten's "Restricting Backtracking in Connection Calculi"](http://www.otten1.de/papers/restricting_backtracking_aicom10.pdf).

-Running the following code (from inside the connections directory):
+Running the following code (from inside this project's directory):
 ```python
 from connections.calculi.classical import ConnectionEnv